yodlang/yod/docs/wiki/The-Yod-pipeline--from-source-code-to-executable-program.md

 The AST first needs to be simplified, this is where desugaring comes in, see [`desugar.ml`](https://github.com/yodlang/yod/blob/main/lib/desugar.ml).
 It walks the AST and simplify the sugared syntax: for example, it transform lambdas of multiple parameters to multiple single-parameter lambdas chained together.
 In doing so, the AST becomes much easier for the coming analysis passes to handle.

 Next up comes usage analysis, see [`usage_analysis.ml`](https://github.com/yodlang/yod/blob/main/lib/usage_analysis.ml).
-It again analyzes the AST, for issues related to variable, type and variant usage, by performing various static analyses on the program, including:
+It again analyzes the AST, for issues related to variable, type, and variant usage, by performing various static analyzes on the program, including:

 - Warning about unused identifiers
 - Checking for references to undefined identifiers